vhx/api-documentation/source/includes/_resource.products.md

 <h2 class="head-3 margin-top-xlarge padding-top-xlarge border-top margin-bottom-medium" id="products">Products</h2>

 <section class="text-2 contain">
-  <p>A product is what holds your premium video content.
+  <p>A product is what represents the premium (subscription or transactional) access to your video content.
 Access to a product can be given to a customer on a recurring basis (a subscription), expiring (a rental), or indefinite (full purchase).</p>
 </section>

 <h3 class="text-2 text--navy text--bold margin-top-large margin-bottom-medium" id="product-retrieve">Retrieve a Product</h3>